📕

 Suggesting an alternative

 When you work in customer service, the number one rule is to avoid saying no to a customer.
 How?
-Providing alternative solutions is just one way of doing so.
+Providing alternative solutions is just one way of staying on the safe side.

 • Sorry to hear that!
 May I suggest an alternative?

-• I get why you like it.
+• I get it.
 I would be disappointed, too.
 Let me share an alternative solution with you.
 [Describe the solution]

-• I apologize for the inconvenience.
+• I’m sorry for the inconvenience.
 Do you think [insert an alternative] would work for you?

 • I know what you mean!
 Here’s [an alternative] that should fit your bill.
 Let me know your thoughts.